 Skip to main content

-The state-of-the-art facilities in our Faculty of Health, Social Care and Education allow you to hone your skills by getting hands on experience.
-Purposely designed to meet your learning needs, they'll enable you to develop your skills in real-life simulated scenarios in a safe environment.
+The state-of-the-art facilities in the Faculty enable you to hone your skills by getting hands-on experience.
+Purposely designed to meet your learning needs, the facilities will enable you to develop your skills in real-life simulated scenarios in a safe environment.

 Our Nursing Simulated Learning and Clinical Skills Centre facilities include a simulated ward area with a medication room, clinical classrooms, one of which has an immersion suite for fully immersive simulated learning scenarios in different settings.
 The areas are set up with an audio-visual system so skills and simulations can be recorded for group debrief and self-assessment.

 Within our facilities, students take part in award-winning innovative simulations with role players and full body manikins that provide unprecedented opportunities to acquire, develop and maintain the knowledge, skills, values and behaviours needed for safe and effective patient care.

 Our education building houses a number of teaching rooms, set up to replicate actual classrooms.
 Each classroom is subject based – such as an art room, science lab, and each is equipped with all the relevant facilities you will need to practise your lessons before taking them into school.